antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 We can show the relation more clearly by grouping the tumors in the 'One Gene View' according to a property in a track.
 Go to the Adjustable Settings box underneath the plot.
 Just on top of that box, you can adjust the **Analysis type** with a dropdown.
 - Change this setting from single gene to *gene vs track*.
 - In the Adjustable Settings box on the second row, you now have to choose a **Track** by which you want to separate the samples.
-In the drop down menu, select *mycn-amp(cat)*.
+In the drop down menu, select *mycn-amp(2 cat)*.
 And click **Submit**.
 Check the plot.
-- Next select *alive*(cat 2) and click **Submit**.
+- Next select *alive*(2 cat) and click **Submit**.
 - In this view, the samples are not ordered by their MYCN expression value by default.
 If you would want to adjust this, you could use the **Extra Graph Option** and choose the value *Track and Gene sort*.
-- Click on the 'More settings sections' unfolds a new menu which enables the user to adapt the graphic parameters such as; font size , axis-with etc etc feel free to try them.
+- Click on the 'More settings sections' unfolds a new menu which enables the user to adapt the graphic parameters such as; font size, axis-with etc etc feel free to try them.
 <br>

 ---------